numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

-the producers provide the contestants with a fix set of ingredients [(often rather unconventional ones at that)](https://www.mashed.com/1244321/most-bizarre-mystery-basket-ingredients-ever-seen-chopped/) and a general category of food (e.g. appetizer, entree, or dessert) that the contestants then have to come up with a recipe for and actually make.
+the producers provide the contestants with a fix set of ingredients [(often rather unconventional ones at that)](https://www.mashed.com/1244321/most-bizarre-mystery-basket-ingredients-ever-seen-chopped/) and a general category of food (e.g. appetizer, entree, or dessert) that the contestants then have to come up with a recipe for and cook.

-In a similar way as a user of RLinearAlgebra.jl you are responsible for providing some ingredients like the type of technique you want to use to solve a linear system and the linear system, then when you call `rsolve`, RLinearAlgebra.jl as one of the *Chopped* chefs will come up with a recipe with this information and actually solve the system.
-One can think about RLinearAlgebra.jl as having a in home chef you provide ingredients that you want the chef to use and the type of food you want eat.
-Then the chef takes this information, comes up with recipes and then actually makes the food.
-The library is based on two data structure types: **techniques** that contain the parameters that define a particular method and **technique recipes** that contain these parameters and the necessary preallocations for the desired technique to be executed efficiently.
-As the user you only need to define the techniques and the library will do all the work to form the recipes for you.
-If you wish to convert a technique into a technique recipe you can use the `complete_[technique type]` function.
+RLinearAlgebra.jl gives you as the user the fun job of deciding which ingredients (techniques) you want to use to solve your linear system, compress your matrix/vector, or form an approximation of your matrix.
+Then once you specified that information you can start the clock by calling `rsolve` or `rapproximate`, with information about your matrix/linear system and watch RLinearAlgebra.jl do the rest.
+Specifically, it will behind the scenes call all the  `complete_[technique]` functions that will generate recipes data structures that have all the necessary preparations (preallocations) for handling your proposed task.
+Then once the preparations are done, it handles your problem according to its designed recipes.

+With this analogy of how RLinearAlgebra.jl works, the next two sections provide an overview over the two key data structures in RLinearAlgebra.jl, the **technique** structures, your ingredients, and the **recipe** structures, what RLinearAlgebra.jl creates to perform your task.

-### The Technique Types
+### The Technique Types (The Ingredients)
 With an understanding of the basic structures in the library, one may wonder, what types of techniques are there?
 First, there are the techniques for solving the linear system, `Solvers` and techniques for forming a low-rank approximation to a matrix,